Patrick-Nisperos/PC-Hardware-Builder-Tutorial/README.md

 * Story - Add cmos, pcie into part analyzer view
 * Story - Add hardware into part analyzer view

+## Sprint III - Completed Work
+Estimated Stories - 15 for a complexity of 43

+Completed Stories - 15 for a complexity of 45

+Completed Stories list:
+* Story - Set the realistic GPU size on the motherboard for disassemble mode
+* Story - Add background to buildmode/dissamble mode/quiz mode
+* Story - create quiz mode window (UI)
+* Story - Match the draglabel and droplabel
+* Story - Make the highlights for the parts on the motherboard in disassemble mode
+* Story - Having the correct order setup for cpu cooler and cpu
+* Story - Update disassembe mode with other parts that team updated
+* Story - Mouse hover on img to show description
+* Story - Object Dragging
+* Story - Menu Navigation
+* Story - Creating Basic wires
+* Story - Add headers into part analyzer
+* Story - Exit in Main Menu

+Newly added stories and completed:

+* Story - Make the program an executable
+* Story - Dropping hardware components into motherboard in buildmode

 ## How to run project
 0) Clone the repository
 1) Install these libaries: